weekcase/metrics/README.md

 # Weekcase Metric Library

-An open-source library of standardized key business metrics, with human-readable definitions and machine-translatable specifications for key data sources.
+An open-source library of standardized key business metrics.
+It includes clear, versioned definitions and extraction specifications for key business systems.

-Weekcase Metric Library (WML) reduces ambiguity around common business metrics and their extraction from different data sources by providing a stable, versioned viewpoint.
+Weekcase Metric Library (WML) exists to reduce ambiguity around common business metrics by providing a stable, trusted viewpoint for consistent reporting across tools and teams.

+WML is published at [metrics.weekcase.net](https://metrics.weekcase.net).
+This repository contains both the metric definitions and related source specifications, and the web server that serves the published library.

 ## Philosophy